delasteve/project-euler/README.md

 All problems have a README with a link to the problem page where it was originally taken.

-All problems from Project Euler are licensed under Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales.
+All problems from Project Euler are licensed under the Creative Commons License: Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales.

 Each solution to a problem is licensed under the BSD 2-Clause License.